mkashifaslam/web-server/README.md

-# My Http Server in Go
+# Http Server in Go

-This is my attempt to write a http server from scratch in golang to learn golang.
+A basic http server in golang.

 ## Features